vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization.rst

 ---------------------------------

-During your first synchronization, you selected the bank accounts you decided to synchronize with Odoo.
+During your first synchronization, you selected the bank accounts you decided to synchronize with Leansoft.
 If you didn't synchronize any of your accounts, you can go to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization` to click on the :guilabel:`Fetch Account` button on the connection.